FANTAZER-NURE/github-crm/README.md

 ### Environment Setup

 The Docker Compose configuration already includes the necessary environment variables for a development setup.
 However, you can customize these settings if needed.

+## If smth goes wrong, don't waste your time with docker and try to run the app locally. (but you can try to restart the container)

+1. make sure to have .env for client and server (check below)
+2. run only the db in the docker
+3. run `cd client && yarn`
+4. run `cd server && yarn`
+5. run `cd server && yarn dev`
+6. run `cd client && yarn dev`

 #### Environment Variables